PLEASE READ Chapter 2 instead of Chapter 1. Chapter 2 is a revised version of Chapter One, amended for clarity.

 "I've never really thought much life outside what I have.
 Maybe that's a fault of mine.
 I'm not really designed to be ambitious, I guess."

-"Oh, Juliet.
-I just wish you could see what everything looks like from the top of the world.
+"Oh Juliet.
+I just wish you could see what the world looks like from the top of the world.
 It really is… beautiful.
 Something to behold.
 Something inspiring."

 "Then why are you here?"